Zetaphor/ovrt-helper/README.md

 Argument | Type | Description
 -------- | ---- | -----------
-uid | Number | The uid of the window to update position for setting | Number | The setting ID you want to change value | Any | The new value for the setting
+uid | Number | The uid of the window to update position for setting | Number | The number for the setting you want to change value | Any | The new value for the setting

 ### Messaging